Back to blog

 • Custom WooCommerce fields that must map into Shopify metafields

-• Heavy SEO footprint requiring large redirect matrices
+• A heavy SEO footprint requiring large redirect matrices

-• Integration scope (ERP, WMS, CRM, email automation, supplier feeds)
+• Integration scope across ERP, WMS, CRM, email automation, and supplier feeds

 • Multi-currency or multi-region requirements

-This is also why two stores with the same number of SKUs can have completely different migration budgets.
+This is exactly why two stores with identical SKU counts can land in completely different budget tiers.

-How long does a WooCommerce to Shopify migration take?
+WooCommerce to Shopify migration timeline: how long does it actually take?

 What should merchants look for in a migration quote?

-A migration quote is not just a price, it is a risk document.
-It tells you what the partner understands and what they are ignoring.
+A migration quote isn't just a price — it's a risk document.
+It tells you what the partner actually understands versus what they're ignoring.
+Whether you're evaluating a Shopify migration agency, an independent freelancer, or an in-house build, the same standard applies.

 • What phases are included

-• What is assumed to be provided by the client
+• What's assumed to be provided by the client, such as access or data exports

 • What testing is included

-• What SEO migration includes (redirects, URL mapping, metadata)
+• What SEO migration covers, including redirects, URL mapping, and metadata

-• What happens if new risks are discovered mid-project
+• What happens if new risks surface mid-project

-If those elements are missing, the quote is not really describing the migration.
-It is describing a partial build.
+If any of these elements are missing, the quote isn't describing a migration — it's describing a partial build.

-Many WooCommerce to Shopify projects fail at launch not because the store is incomplete, but because real transactions were not validated properly.
+Most WooCommerce-to-Shopify projects fail at launch not because the store is incomplete, but because real transactions weren't validated end-to-end before cutover.

 • Shipping zones, rates, and carrier logic

-How Zero Gap Migration Framework improves migration services
+How the Zero Gap Migration Framework improves migration services

-The biggest problem with most migration services is not skill.
-It’s lack of structure.
+The biggest problem with most migration services isn't skill — it's lack of structure.

-Webgarh’s Zero Gap Migration Framework is designed to make migration services predictable by splitting the project into controlled phases: readiness assessment, audit, quote logic, deep discovery, execution, cutover planning and stabilization.
+Webgarh's Zero Gap Migration Framework makes migration predictable by splitting the project into controlled phases: readiness assessment, audit, quote logic, deep discovery, execution, cutover planning, and stabilization.
+Every technical milestone is governed by our WooCommerce to Shopify migration checklist under this framework.

-A framework-led approach is valuable because it makes migration measurable.
-It also gives you clearer criteria for comparing agencies, freelancers and migration partners without guessing what’s missing.
+A framework-led approach makes migration measurable and gives you clearer criteria for comparing agencies, freelancers, and migration partners — without guessing what's missing from their quote.

 FAQs